humdrum-tools/humdrum-documentation/guide/ch12/index.md

 will yank all segments beginning with the label `=12` in the input file `goldberg`.
 If more than one segment carries the specified segment number(s), all such segments are output.
-That is, if there are five measures labelled \"measure 12\", all five measures will be output.
+That is, if there are five measures labelled "measure 12", all five measures will be output.
 Note that the dollar sign anchor cannot be used in the range expression for the **-n** option.
 Note also that input tokens containing non-numeric characters appended to the number will have no effect on the pattern